nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 Submit your Nginx Configuration.
 If you have the Server name:port correct, Nginx4Azure will validate and return a Success message.

-**Warning:**  Same warning applies to Upstream configuration for AKS2, if you make any Nodepool changes, they must be updated to match.
+**Warning:**  Same warning applies to Upstream configuration for AKS2, *if you make any Nodepool changes, Nginx must be updated to match those changes.*

 ### Test Nginx 4 Azure to AKS1 Cluster Nginx Ingress Controller